Charts are one of the most important parts of Microsoft Excel.

 A pictograph is not a separate kind of chart.

-And, please don’t forget to share this list with your friends.
+Share with me in the comment section, I’d love to hear from you and please don’t forget to share this list with your friends.
 I’m sure they will appreciate it.